JanHerca/urantiapedia/output/wikijs/en/article/Robert_L_Blackstock/The_Teaching_Mission.md

 ## I

 It is fairly well known that Jung postulates two areas of the unconscious, a personal unconscious and the collective unconscious.
-(His hypothesis or model of the collective unconscious has aspects in common with _The URANTIA Book_'s “_functional existence of the superconscious_” ([UB 100:1.9](/en/The_Urantia_Book/100#p1_9)) and the “cosmic mind”, in the sense expressed at [UB 111:1.2](/en/The_Urantia_Book/111#p1_2), “_Intellectual selves have their origin in the cosmic mind much as nebulae take origin in the cosmic energies of universe space._”) As implied by the term “collective unconscious”, one of its main characteristics is that it is common to us all, like the air we breathe; all of our minds are connected with or in this collective unconscious and thereby share common material.
+(His hypothesis or model of the collective unconscious has aspects in common with _The URANTIA Book_'s “_functional existence of the superconscious_” (<a id="a46_281"></a>[UB 100:1.9](/en/The_Urantia_Book/100#p1_9)) and the “cosmic mind”, in the sense expressed at <a id="a46_375"></a>[UB 111:1.2](/en/The_Urantia_Book/111#p1_2), “_Intellectual selves have their origin in the cosmic mind much as nebulae take origin in the cosmic energies of universe space._”) As implied by the term “collective unconscious”, one of its main characteristics is that it is common to us all, like the air we breathe; all of our minds are connected with or in this collective unconscious and thereby share common material.

 This idea of a common substratum underlying our individual consciousnesses is the key to understanding how something like “the Teaching Mission” can occur.
 As discussed below, the concept of a limited collective unconscious which is unique to the Urantia movement subculture can account for the otherwise perplexing phenomena of manifestations of similar or related material by channellers in different geographical locations.